evoingram/portfolio/README.md

 ## Tech Stack

-Front end deployed to `Heroku` and built using:
+Front end deployed to `a personal website` and built using:

 - [HTML](https://en.wikipedia.org/wiki/HTML): standard markup language for documents designed to be displayed in a web browser.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS):  a stylesheet language used to describe the presentation of a document written in HTML or XML.